-Used alone or with other medicines to control seizures.
+Used alone or together with other medicines to control partial seizures in patients who have failed other treatments.
 Also given to children with a type of epilepsy called Lennox-Gastaut syndrome.
-Belongs to a class of drugs called anticonvulsants.
+Belongs to a class of medicines called anticonvulsants.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to felbamate or to related medicines (such as meprobamate, methocarbamol, Equagesic®, or Robaxin®).
 You should not use this medicine if you have a history of liver disease or blood problems.

 How to Use This Medicine